foreverphoenix/the-phoenix-flavour/content/bg/core-module/step3.md

 From the index `00` we can tell that the record originates in **Skyrim.esm**.
 We can see the book's full Form ID in the first column in the left pane of SSEEdit.

-The second column is the **EditorID** (EDID) which is `DB07Journal`.
+The second column is the **Editor ID** (EDID) which is `DB07Journal`.
 This is another way to refer to a record (which is also used in scripts sometimes).
 Almost all records contain references to other records which consist of their EditorID, their Signature (the record category they belong to), and their Form ID.

 The third column displays the **Name** of the record, i.e., `Cicero’s Journal - Final Volume`, which is also the name you will see ingame.
 Not all records have names.
 Names are also not unique.
 They are easier to understand, but not always useful for identifying a record.